MikeZanercik/WeatherDashboard/README.md

 ![screen1](./assets\images\startingUI.PNG)

-This shows the application with the weather information displayed for the city of Charlotte:
+This shows the application with the weather information displayed for multiple cities:
 ![screen2](./assets\images\UIwithcityInfo.PNG)